 Available at: Amazon

 Almost all of these launch pads are the same OEM product so keep an eye out for that.
-There are some more unique launch pads, but I use the foldable pads like what you use as a reflector for photography.
+There are some more unique launch pads, but I use foldable pads like what you use as a reflector for photography.
 These usually come in two sizes.

 The advantage of using the launch pads is they help with precision landing which is very nice and works very well.
 The H gives the camera something to lock onto.

-You can also set the pads down on grass, brush or dirt and take off and land the drone without having to worry about propellers clipping anything or throwing up dust which will get everywhere.
+You can also set the pads down on grass, brush, or dirt and take off and land the drone without having to worry about propellers clipping anything or throwing up dust which will get everywhere.

 The Launch pads ultimately will allow you to take off and land easier from difficult locations, but I very, very rarely use them.